-Other CSAs include designated staff members of Student Affairs and Human Resources, deans, assistant deans, general counsel, clinic directors, regional directors of medical education, advisors for registered student organizations, and ATSU Security officers.
-For a complete list of CSAs, contact Dawn Shaffer, compliance manager, at 660.626.2004 or <a href="mailto:ds.decomposition-decompositio
+Other CSAs include designated staff members of Student Affairs and Human Resources, deans, assistant deans, vice president & general counsel, clinic directors, regional directors of medical education, advisors for registered student organizations, and ATSU Campus Safety officers.
+For

 The primary reason ATSU encourages the reporting of all crimes is to protect the whole person - body, mind, and spirit - of its students, employees, and visitors.
-Any person who feels unsafe or
+Any person who feels unsafe or threatened should be assured of the University's commitment to provide the actions, assistance, support, and resources needed to ensure their safety and wellbeing.